-A recent article on mysa.com by probate expert Paul Premack brought my attention to an interesting legal topic relating to what happens to your house upon death in Texas.
+A 2015 article on mysa.com by probate expert Paul Premack brought my attention to an interesting legal topic relating to what happens to your house when you die in Texas.

-As Mr. Premack points out, many clients assume that surviving spouses automatically inherit the couples’ home upon death.
+Many Texans assume that the surviving spouses automatically inherits the home upon death.
 This assumption may be incorrect.

 It is true that spouses automatically have homestead rights in the couples’ home after the first spouse’s death.
 However, homestead rights are not the same as ownership rights.

-For example, if a husband dies without a will and with children from a previous marriage, his wife will retain her homestead rights in the house, but she will not inherit complete ownership in the home.
-That is to say, she will have the right to live in the home for so long as she chooses, but full title will not be in her name… she will be a co-owner of the home with her husband’s children from a previous marriage.
+For example, under Texas law, if a husband dies without a will and with children from a previous marriage, his wife will retain her homestead rights in the house, but she will not inherit complete ownership in the home.
+“Homestead rights” means she will have the right to live in the home for so long as she chooses, but full title will not be in her name… she will be a co-owner of the home with her husband’s children from a previous marriage.

 How can you avoid this outcome?
 How can you make sure that your spouse will inherit your house upon your death (or vice versa)?